Entry rules

 Obside's artificial intelligence takes into account precise temporal conditions to execute your orders.
 You can specify fixed times or use market session-related events to define your entries and exits.

-This feature is particularly useful to adjust your position-taking to periods of high volatility or specific market habits.
+This feature is particularly useful to adjust your position-taking to hours of high volatility or specific market habits.

 Examples: